Did you know Texas has an official state mushroom that hisses?

-AUSTIN (KXAN) — Some mushrooms are good on salads; others can make you feel funny, and some apparently hiss.
+AUSTIN (KXAN) – Some mushrooms are good on salads, while some can make you feel kind of funny.
+Still others apparently hiss.

+The latter mushroom, whose scientific name is Chorioactis Geaster and is commonly known as both the Devil’s Cigar and Texas star, is the official State Mushroom of Texas.

 “[The mushroom] is a poignant reminder of the natural diversity that surrounds us,” Leman wrote in his resolution.
 “The Texas star mushroom is as uncommon and striking as the state that serves as its home, and it is indeed deserving of special recognition.”

-And the Texas Star is quite unique.
-The fungus appears during winter and grows only on decomposing cedar elm tree stumps and roots in the U.S. The rare mushroom has been found only in Texas and, over 6,000 miles away, in Japan.
-In Japan, the fungus grows on decaying oak trees.
+The Texas Star is quite unique.
+The fungus appears during winter and grows only on decomposing cedar elm tree stumps and roots in the U.S. The rare mushroom has been found only in Texas and, over 6,000 miles away, in Japan, where it grows on decaying oak trees.

 It hisses?

-The Texas star emerges from the ground as a three to four-inch cylindrical pod, resembling a cigar – hence its other name.
+The Texas star emerges from the ground as a 3- to 4-inch cylindrical pod, resembling a cigar – hence its other name.
 If the conditions are right, the fungus will undergo a process called dehiscence – meaning the structure will split apart.

-“It will open up into a three to the eight-pointed star,” said Angel Schatz, a member of the Central Texas Mycological Society.
+“It will open up into a three- to eight-pointed star,” said Angel Schatz, a member of the Central Texas Mycological Society.

 Dehiscence is the process of a mature plant splitting to release its seeds.
 Schatz said in the case of the Texas star, instead of emitting seeds, it spreads its spores, making a sometimes audible hissing noise.